heig-vd-dai-course/heig-vd-dai-course/00.01-set-up-a-windows-development-environment/01-course-material/README.md

 You can check for updates by going to **Settings > Update & Security > Windows Update**.

 Install any available updates and restart your computer if necessary.

 You can now continue with the installation of the development environment.

+Do note that the support for Windows 10 version ends on October 14, 2025.
+You should consider upgrading to Windows 11 or Linux if you are still using Windows 10.

+If you have trouble upgrading to Windows 11, come see the teaching staff.
+We might have some solutions for you.

 ## Install and configure Windows Subsystem for Linux (WSL)